Keep these tips in mind when you’re planning a home office:

 - Be sure it’s ergonomically correct

 - Incorporate lighting, plants and sound

 Have you ever needed to save for something quickly?

 For example, say your car is long overdue for replacement, and you’ve reached your breaking point.
 Under ordinary circumstances it could take a year to save for a sizeable down payment, but you decide you’re willing to implement budget changes and lifestyle sacrifices to make it happen faster.
 That’s a stretch goal—an ambitious savings target that requires sacrifice and discipline to achieve.

 Reaching a stretch goal is no easy task, but here are four strategies that can help make yours a reality.

 You may be motivated when you establish your stretch goal, but willpower can fade easily.
-One way to stay on track is to build a dream board, or a visual reminder of what it is you’re saving for.
-Dream boards can be as simple as cork boards filled with photos and clippings that illustrate your goal.
+One way to stay on track is to build a financial vision board, or a visual reminder of what it is you’re saving for.
+Financial vision boards can be as simple as cork boards filled with photos and clippings that illustrate your goal.
 (For example, the board could be a photo collage of the car you’re planning to buy.)
-Put your board somewhere highly visible—at your desk, or near your bed—and update it frequently so as not to grow immune to its effect.
+Put your board somewhere highly visible—at your desk or near your bed—and update it frequently so as not to grow immune to its effect.
 Regularly visualizing your goal can have a profound impact on your chances of success.